-CHAPTER 6 | TRANSIT ELEMENT
+BRIDGING THE GAP IN REGIONAL TRANSPORTATION CHAPTER 6 TRANSIT ELEMENT

 Most people acknowledge that they would use transit if service was fast, frequent, dependable, and easy to use.
 Like a complete system of roads, sidewalks, and bikeways, transit must provide connections to the places people need or want to go at a time when they need to get there.
-Since 1972 Tri-State Transit Authority when the was established, the functional role of mass transportation in the KYOVA region has been to provide a viable alternative to the automobile.
+Since 1972 Tri-State Transit Authority was when the established, the functional role of mass transportation in the KYOVA region has been to provide a viable alternative to the automobile.
 Even though transit ridership in the United States over the past 60 to 70 years has declined as the availability and dependence on private automobiles has risen, local staff and elected officials have continued to acknowledge the importance of transit in providing mobility to the region's residents, particularly disadvantaged populations.